mis à jour

 -painting, both indoor and outdoor projects

--generally being good at fixing things or problem-solving
+-generally being good at solving problems

 -and if nothing else, a positive attitude and can-do spirit